rime/plum/README.md

 curl -fsSL https://git.io/v13uY | bash
 ```

+This runs the `rime-install` script to download preset packages and install
+source files to Rime user directory. (yet it doesn't enable new schemas for you)

+Alternatively, you can specify a configuration among `:preset`, `:extra` and
-Or to get the "preset" configuration (note the colon):
+`:all` (note the colon):

 ```sh
 curl -fsSL https://git.io/v13uY | bash -s -- :preset